vpp-dev/vpp-release-notes/README.md

 @page release_notes_2106 Release notes for VPP 21.06

-More than 233 commits since the previous release, including 98 fixes.
+More than 240 commits since the previous release, including 99 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 21.06 release, generated as on Wed Feb 10 01:50:36 UTC 2021.
+These are the *DRAFT* release notes for the upcoming VPP 21.06 release, generated as on Thu Feb 11 01:51:35 UTC 2021.

 HIGHLIGHTS-PLACEHOLDER